 - Your chances of running out of charge when stuck in traffic are about the same in an electric car as in a petrol-fuelled car

-Can I get a grant to help me buy an EV?
+Can I get a grant to help me make the switch to EV?

 A government grant scheme is in place to help people buy EVs.